jintonic/jintonic.github.io/cs/git/index.md

 The option "--cached" helps to keep the working copy.
 Since *git rm* won't change the history.
 The files that you added will stay in the git history.
 It is complicated to [completely remove them from the history][sens].
-Deleting the *.git* directory is much faster and simply if you don't care about the history.
+Deleting the *.git* directory and do *git init* again is much faster and simpler if you don't care about the history.

 [sens]:https://help.github.com/articles/remove-sensitive-data